President of the Legislative Yuan

 The president of the Legislative Yuan is the presiding officer of the Legislative Yuan of the Republic of China.
-The incumbent president is Yu Shyi-kun, a Democratic Progressive Party legislator and the second DPP President of the Legislative Yuan.
+The incumbent president is Han Kuo-yu, a legislator from the Kuomintang.

 Election

 The president is elected by and from among all members of the Yuan in a preparatory meeting held on the first reporting day of the first session of each Legislative Yuan, and he shall serve a term the same length as that of other members.

 Duty

 The president presides over the Yuan Sittings and the meetings of the Committee of the Entire Yuan and is responsible for the administration of the Yuan.
 In the cases in which the president of the Legislative Yuan is unable to attend to his or her duties, the vice president acts in his or her place.

 List of presidents of the Legislative Yuan

 Pre-1947 Constitution

-During the Nationalist government era, the President of Legislative Yuan was appointed by the Central Committee of the Kuomintang (Nationalist Party).
+During the Nationalist government era, the president of Legislative Yuan was appointed by the Central Committee of the Kuomintang (Nationalist Party).